vova-tymosh/RCC/PROTOCOL.md

 ### Function

 Turn specific function on or off.
 This command has two parameters - function id ({func} below) and the {state} - ON or OFF.
-Function id is a number (currently from 0 to 30, but the range may increase in future).
+Function id can be a number (0-255) or a named function (for MQTT only).
 The state is {ON, OFF} for MQTT and {1, 0} for NRF/CLI.
-In case of NRF command argument is packed into 1 byte, where state takes highest bit and the rest 7 are allocated for the function id.
+In case of NRF the command argument is packed into 1 byte, where state takes highest bit and the rest 7 are allocated for the function id.

 ```
 MQTT: cab/{addr}/function/{func} {ON, OFF}